-Knowledge and Information Fusion
+Knowledge and Information Fusion and Multi-Agent Dynamic Planning in Complex Systems

 - Modelling: how to determine and select adequate theories/ formalisms to represent a variety of data, information, and knowledge; reasoning with such data/information and knowledge;